fcproj/agrotagger/README.md

 agrotagger
 ==========

 This application allows to index Web documents, creating RDF triples that link a Web URL to some AGROVOC URIs (http://aims.fao.org/standards/agrovoc/about).
 Currently, the tagging application is based on MAUI (https://code.google.com/p/maui-indexer/) and it uses as default AGROVOC in English.
-Anyway, the package contains also AGROVOC in French and Spanish.

 Web documents to be indexed can be passed to the application through a file containing a list of URLs, or through a file containing the output of an Apache Nutch Web Crawler.